n0-computer/iroh/README.md

 let response = recv.read_to_end(1000).await?;
 assert_eq!(&response, b"Hello, world!");

-// Close the endpoint and all its connections in one: endpoint.close(0u32.into(), b"bye!").await?;
+// Close the endpoint and all its connections endpoint.close(0u32.into(), b"bye!").await?;
 ```